21 Best Cold Hardy Chickens: Egg Laying, Meat & Dual-Purpose

 2. Buckeyes (Meat Chicken)

-Buckeyes are a very dual-purpose chicken breed, being great egg layers and foragers in addition to being an excellent meat bird.
+Buckeyes are a dual-purpose chicken breed, with great egg layers, foragers, and an excellent meat bird.

 A mahogany red with black tails and red earlobes looks great on them.
 They lay large light brown eggs.
 They also have a friendly nature which makes them good around children.